-Today I explored more of Phnom Penh, spending time at Wat Phnom (Temple of the Mountains), and visiting art galleries and artisan shops.
-There are tons of galleries displaying the work of local artists and they’re open until late at night.
-I’ve noticed some exquisite items made from Khmer silk!
+Today I continued exploring Phnom Penh, spending time at Wat Phnom (Temple of the Mountains), and visiting art galleries and artisan shops.
+There are tons of galleries displaying work by local artists and most are open until late at night.
+I’ve noticed some exquisite items made from incredible Khmer silk!

-Built in 1373 AD, according to legend the first pagoda at Wat Phnom housed four statues of Buddha that were found floating in the Mekong River by a woman named Penh.
-The name Phnom Penh comes from this Wat which sits on a hill about 30 meters (90 feet) high.
-It’s the only hill in the city of Phnom Penh.
+Built in 1373 AD, according to legend the first pagoda at Wat Phnom housed four statues of Buddha found floating in the Mekong River by a woman named Penh.
+The name Phnom Penh comes from this Wat – the only hill in Phnom Penh – which sits on a hill ninety-eight feet high.

-It was difficult photographing the outside of the pagodas because there isn’t much room to get a clear vantage point.
+It was difficult photographing the outside of the pagodas, because there isn’t enough room to get a clear vantage point.
 The interior is gorgeous!
-It has a central altar with a large bronze seated Buddha surrounded by other statues, flowers, candles, and items of devotion.
-The walls contain murals depicting stories of the Buddha’s earlier reincarnations before his enlightenment.
+It has a central altar with a large bronze seated Buddha surrounded by statues, flowers, candles, and items of devotion.
+The gallery contains murals depicting the Buddha’s earlier reincarnations before enlightenment.

 If you release a bird inside the temple, it’s supposed to bring you good luck.
-There are several people with cages full of little birds outside the temple and for $1 you can release one at the entrance.
+There are several people with cages full of little birds outside the temple.
+For $1 you can release one of the birds at the entrance.
 Hats and shoes are forbidden inside Buddhist temples.
-I sat down next to a monk and had a short meditation inside Wat Phnom – very nice… The grounds around the temple are lush and beautiful with shade trees and benches so you can sit down and relax.
+I sat down next to a monk and had a brief meditation inside Wat Phnom – very nice… The temple grounds are lush and beautiful with shade trees and benches so visitors can stop and relax.
 It’s very pleasant.

-Discovered that the best way to get around Phnom Penh is to jump on the back of a motorcycle.
-For the most part the drivers are very good and you catch a cool breeze while you’re riding.
-I prefer motorcycles over the tuk-tuks and they are less expensive.
-At first I thought they looked dangerous, but they really aren’t.
+I discovered that the best way to get around Phnom Penh is to jump on the back of a motorcycle.
+For the most part, local drivers are very good and you also catch a cool breeze while you’re riding.
+I prefer motorcycles over tuk-tuks.
+At first I thought they looked dangerous, but on city streets, they really aren’t.

 The hustle and bustle of Phnom Penh’s markets is something else – moving a million miles an hour with no place to stop and take a break.
-You must keep moving or you’ll get run over.
-If you get lost and need to ask directions, good luck – not much English is spoken here.
-You have to be independent and figure things out on your own or jump in a tuk-tuk and hope the driver can understand where you want to go.
-I’m not complaining, but with the frantically fast pace, if you feel like a leisurely stroll or are at all claustrophobic, it’s best to stay away from the larger central markets.
+You must keep moving or the crowd will mow you down.
+If you get lost and need directions, good luck – not much English is spoken.
+It’s better to be independent and figure things out on your own or jump in a tuk-tuk and hope the driver understands where you want to go.
+I’m not complaining, but with the frantically fast pace, if you feel like a leisurely stroll or have a tendency toward claustrophobia, avoid large central markets.

-I met two guys from the US there and we had dinner one night.
-They are old friends who went to college together – one from Seattle and the other Denver.
-They were fun and had visited Myanmar before Cambodia and saw Hilary Clinton briefly as she was passing through.
+I met two guys from the US there, and we had dinner one night.
+They’re old friends who went to college together – one from Seattle, the other Denver.
+They were fun and had visited Myanmar before Cambodia where they saw Hilary Clinton as she was passing through.
 They returned home this morning after several weeks of traveling.

-On the way back to my hotel I decided to stop for a massage at Seeing Hand Massage.
-The masseuses are blind.
-Had an amazing one-hour massage which cost only $7 but I left a large gratuity!
-It was another great day.
+On the way back to my hotel I decided to stop for a massage at Chatharith Seeing Hand Massage.
+The masseuses are blind and use the Amma shiatsu massage method.
+I had an amazing one-hour massage which cost only $7.
+I left a generous gratuity.
+It was another interesting day!